PrincetonUniversity/a100_workshop/02_adroit_gpu_nodes/README.md

 2 CPUs x 24 cores/CPU x 2.8e9 cycles/second x 2 VPUs/core x 2 FMA/cycle/VPU x 8 FP64 operations/FMA = 4.3 TFLOPS
 ```

 VPU is vector processing unit, FMA is fused multiply-add, 8 OPS/VPU is the width of a VPU for double precision numbers.
-This calculation shows that the GPU are roughly four times more powerful than the 2 CPUs.
+This calculation shows that the GPUs are roughly four times more powerful than the 2 CPUs.

 ## Bandwidth Test